 To be added as an authorized user to an account, the primary cardholder has to do the heavy lifting.
 They can call their credit card company, or in some cases, they can add you as an authorized user on their account online.

 You want to be sure the primary cardholder is paying their bills on time and in good financial standing.
 As an authorized user, your credit can benefit from the positive (or negative) financial habits of the primary cardholder.
 As an authorized user, you can still get in the habit of making on-time payments by setting a reminder in your phone each month to pay the primary cardholder for your personal credit card charges on the account.

 Consider a job

 If you’re already working, you’re ahead of the game.
-Getting a job in high school is helpful in building a sound financial foundation.
-Although your work experience doesn’t necessarily affect your credit directly, having a job is a great way to convince a potential primary cardholder to let you become an authorized user on their account.
+Getting a job before you’re 18 is helpful in building a sound financial foundation.
+Although your work experience doesn’t necessarily build your credit, having a job is a great way to convince a potential primary cardholder to let you become an authorized user on their account.
 You can show them you want skin in the game and you’re able to take responsibility for some of the spending that occurs on the account.